 Here is everything you’ll need to know to have large, happy growing sago palms.

 What are Sago Palms?

 Unlike the name suggests, sago palms aren’t actually true palms.
-Part of the Cycadaceae family, these plants date back to prehistoric times and have quickly become a popular landscaping choice.
+Part of the Cycadaceae family, and perhaps the best known cycad species, these plants date back to prehistoric times and have quickly become a popular landscaping choice.

 Sago palm, or Cycas revoluta, is an ornamental species native to Japan and Southern China.
 The sago palm produces large, feathery fronds which grow in a symmetrical ring around the thick stalk.